-The Municipality took a strategic decision to assimilate various disparate ICT systems and established a corporate GIS system.
-The plan is to establish a central Management Information System that will assist with revenue collection, budgeting, reporting and good governance.
+The Municipality took a strategic decision to integrate various disparate ICT systems and established a corporate GIS system.
+The current systems will be used to achieve an integrated Enterprise Resource Programme (ERP) like system by expanding and decreasing those systems.